reimagined/hacker-news-resolve/README.md

 Extend the application logic to allow users to comment.
 Comment is a short message written about news or question.
 So, a comment relates to a story.
-Implement also inner comments which replay to other comments.
+Implement also comments which reply to other comments.

 A comment has the following fields:
 * id - a unique ID